MikaE5/pommesmann/README.md

 ## Shop
 The Shop is managed by a ShopDatabase, that is realized by using the SQLiteOpenHelper-Class.
 It stores all information, such as level or price, about items, that can be bought in the shop.

+## Firebase
+An Online Highscore List is managed by a Firebase Project.
+A user has the option to sign in, choose a name, and then the highscore of the user will be published.